Shayansaud/Portfolio/README.md

 Then open the Portfolio folder and double-click index.html to view it in a browser.

 ## Credits
-This website was adapted from the portfolio template provided by my professor for CS 3365.
+This website was adapted from the portfolio template provided by professor Maaz Amjad for CS 3365.